 The IDLE sleeps cool due to the use of various cooling technologies in its cover as well as in the foam layers.
 The innerspring pocketed coil construction also helps prevents heat buildup.
 The cooling features as well as good support makes it a great mattress for couples as well as those that like the bounce of innerspring mattresses and the hug and contour of foam.

-All in all, the IDLE Sleep hybrid mattress is a great bed at a great price given the materials used in its construction and for the fact you basically get “two beds in one” due to the flippable design which extends its life and helps prevent indentation and sagging.
+All in all, this is a great bed that comes in at more than a reasonable price given the materials used in its construction and for the fact you basically get “two beds in one” due to the flippable design which extends its life and helps prevent indentation and sagging.

-Hopefully our review of the IDLE Sleep mattress helps you out with your next mattress purchase decision!
+Hopefully our reviews of the IDLE mattress helps you out with your next mattress purchase decision!
 If you have any questions, feel free to let us know.